sydasif/ansible-lab/README.md

 vagrant ALL=(ALL) NOPASSWD: ALL
 ```

-Now configure centos so that it doesn't require a password to get root-level access.
+Also, configure centos so that it doesn't require a password to get root-level access.

 ```console
 ssh centos